dbohdan/unflattener/README.md

 [![Build Status](https://travis-ci.org/dbohdan/unflattener.svg?branch=master)](https://travis-ci.org/dbohdan/unflattener)

-Unflattener is a free and open source Python module and a command line tool (`unflatten.py`) that helps you make normal maps for 2D sprites and other graphics.
+Unflattener is a free and open source Python module and a command line tool (`unflatten`) that helps you make normal maps for 2D sprites and other graphics.
 You can use the normal maps it generates to implement dynamic lighting in video games.

 Example